irismessage/irismessage.github.io/etc/CV.md

 excellent memory for things I’m interested in.
 My work experience is limited: Fiverr (see above), dogsitting, and volunteering at an RVS shop/cafe in a hospital.
 I use a ThinkPad x280 and a mid-range custom built PC, both with with Arch/KDE plus Windows 11.

+I like to contribute to free projects, such as Wikipedia, fan wikis, and OpenStreetMap (links on request), plus all the free software above, of course.
+In terms of employable skills, this helps me practise writing in a documentation style, and gives me a good understanding of wiki-based data models and GIS.

 ### Notes